Welcome to Colchester Virtual Fracture clinic

 This is a new approach to managing patients with a fracture or a soft-tissue injury.
-Following your attendance at either Accident and Emergency or Minor Injuries, you will be referred electronically to the VFC.
+Following your attendance at either Accident and Emergency (A&E) or Minor Injuries Unit (MIU), you will be referred electronically to the VFC.

 The VFC will review your case history and imaging.
 The VFC is held daily and is led by a Consultant Orthopaedic Surgeon, helped by Specialist Plaster Technicians and Admin Staff.
 The VFC aims to review your case within 24 to 36 hours of referral.